 Pros / This system adds arming and disarming widgets to your phone's home screen.

-Cons / You are required to pay a monthly fee to use this system.
+Cons / You are required to pay a minimum $9.99 monthly fee to use this system.

-Verdict / Scout Alarm integrates well with two of the biggest names in home automation: Amazon Echo and Nest.
+Verdict / Scout Alarm integrates well with two of the biggest names in smart home: Amazon Echo and Nest.
 You can make your home more secure and your life easier with this DIY home security system, but you'll have to pay a monthly fee.

 Scout Alarm goes above and beyond standard features compared to other DIY home security systems.
 The wireless home security system starter kit includes more equipment than others, and you can add unlimited users who can access your system and receive notifications when events occur.
 Scout includes all of the most important features of any home security plan, such as connection and battery backups and easy installation.